locationtech-labs/geopyspark/docs/greyscale_tile_server_example.rst

 will allow us to retrieve it.

 :meth:`~geopyspark.geotrellis.catalog.read_value` returns a :ref:`raster`, so
-we take out the underlying ``data`` and place it into a new numpy array where the data type is ``int32``.
+we take out the underlying ``data`` and place it into a new NumPy array where the data type is ``int32``.

-Once we have the numpy array, we can turn it into an ``Image`` which we can then turn into a PNG.
+Once we have the NumPy array, we can turn it into an ``Image`` which we can then turn into a PNG.
 We turn this PNG into a ``flask`` ``response``, which allows the tiles themselves to viewed on geojson.io.